diegopiresss/diegopiresss/README.md

 - 👋 Hi, I’m @diegopiresss
-- 🌱 I’m currently learning about machine learning
+- 🌱 I’m currently learning about machine learning and data science
-- 📫 Linkedin: Diego Pires Silva
 - ⚡ Fun fact: My hobby is study about coffee